-Under current federal law, “[H]ospital[s] must not specify or otherwise limit the qualified providers that are available to [a] patient” who is being discharged.
+Under current federal law, “[H]ospital[s] must not specify or otherwise limit the qualified providers that are available to [a] patient” who is being discharged, as a nursing home abuse lawyer in Philadelphia, PA knows.
 Intended to ensure plentiful care options for patients, this law has had an unintended consequence: in order to avoid unintentionally restricting patients’ choices, hospitals provide patients with minimal information about nursing home facilities.
 As a result, many patients unwittingly choose to enter facilities with troubling histories of abuse, neglect, and serious health violations.
 However, that may be changing in the near future.
 Philadelphia nursing home abuse attorney Brent Wieand investigates.

 Woman Dies After Hospital Refers Her to Poor Quality Nursing Home

 At age 88, Elizabeth Fee was admitted to California Pacific Medical Center, a hospital in San Francisco, for treatment of a pelvic fracture.
 When Fee was ready to be discharged, the hospital provided her family with a list of options for continuing care.
 Heading the list was the hospital’s own nursing home.

 “They handed me a piece of paper with a list of the different facilities on it, and theirs were at top of the page,” said Fee’s daughter, Laura Rees.
 “They kept pointing to their facility, and I was relying on their expertise and, of course, the reputation of the hospital.”

 Seeing no reason to mistrust the information – which, after all, was supplied by a team of medical professionals – the family decided to place Fee into the hospital nursing home, where she developed an undiagnosed bowel obstruction and died in February 2012.

 “I feel we were misled,” said Rees, “because we believed that Mom was going to a facility that would have given her excellent care.
 And what she got was not even close to that, it was like night and day.”